cathalnoonan/sample-pcf-dockerbuild/README.md

 ## How to build in docker?
 Prerequisites:
-- Docker installed / configured
+- Docker installed / configured, and is currently running
+- Mac/Linux:
   - Ability to run sh scripts

 Steps:
 1. Clone the repo